Empathy: Other conditions

-In intercultural contexts

-According to one theory, empathy is one of seven components involved in the effectiveness of intercultural communication.
-This theory also states that empathy is learnable.
-However, research also shows that people experience more difficulty empathizing with others who are different from them in characteristics such as status, culture, religion, language, skin colour, gender, and age.

-To build intercultural empathy in others, psychologists employ empathy training.
-US researchers William Weeks, Paul Pedersen, et al. state that people who develop intercultural empathy can interpret experiences or perspectives from more than one worldview.
-Intercultural empathy can also improve self-awareness and critical awareness of one's own interaction style as conditioned by one's cultural views and promote a view of self-as-process.

-An alternative European approach to intercultural leadership considers four main dimensions: Cognitive Leadership, Affective Leadership, Relational leadership, and Emotional Leadership.

-Practical issues
+Effects

 The capacity to empathize is a revered trait in society.
 Empathy is considered a motivating factor for unselfish, prosocial behavior, whereas a lack of empathy is related to antisocial behavior.

 Apart from the automatic tendency to recognize the emotions of others, one may also deliberately engage in empathic reasoning.
 Such empathic engagement helps an individual understand and anticipate the behavior of another.
 Two general methods have been identified: An individual may mentally simulate fictitious versions of the beliefs, desires, character traits, and context of another individual to see what emotional feelings this provokes.
 Or, an individual may simulate an emotional feeling and then analyze the environment to discover a suitable reason for the emotional feeling to be appropriate for that specific environment.